 - Installing underfloor heating can help dry the large amounts of water that gets sprayed onto the floor, leaving you feeling cozy and dry at all times.

-- Floor tiles need to be picked carefully to ensure they do not cause you to slip or slide.
+- Floor tiles must be picked carefully to ensure they do not cause you to slip or slide.
 But this doesn’t mean they need to be boring.
 Look for unique mosaics or textured stone options that look as stunning as they are safe.

 - If you opt for a tub over a shower, use a super-sleek, ceramic freestanding one that adds sophistication to the space.
 Complement this with a wall-mounted, high-tech WC, and you can achieve a fresh, modern look that is both restrained and stylish at the same time.